Madeline Singas: Public policy advocacy

+As District Attorney, Singas was a vocal advocate for reform in the criminal legal system.
+Working with the Unified Court System, she volunteered her office to lead a pilot program that served as a precursor to the state's “Raise the Age” law.
+She was an advocate for eliminating cash bail, and replacing it with a validated risk assessment tool, writing in 2019 with Suffolk County District Attorney Timothy Sini in Newsday, “We need to overhaul New York’s bail system because no one should be in jail awaiting trial simply because they’re poor.
+We support the transition to cashless bail."
+As to discovery, they wrote "New York’s discovery laws, which detail how information must be shared before trial, also warrant reform."
+They continued, " The state legislature is considering other worthy reforms to ensure defendants receive a speedy trial, reduce immigration consequences of minor offenses, and reduce reincarceration for minor technical violations of parole.
+New Yorkers deserve comprehensive criminal justice reform this year that enhances fairness..."
+In 2020, she joined fellow District Attorneys Darcel D. Clark, Eric Gonzalez, Melinda Katz, Michael E. McMahon, Anthony A. Scarpino Jr., and Cyrus R. Vance Jr. calling for further reforms, and reiterating the call to eliminate cash bail, in an op-ed in The New York Times.
+Despite her very public record of advocacy for broad criminal justice reforms, including the complete abolition of cash bail, opponents of her confirmation to the Court of Appeals claimed, falsely, that Singas opposed bail reform.

+Singas also was among the first prosecutors to support the “Less Is More Act,” which made broad changes to New York's parole system to spare those on parole the draconian consequences of minor, technical violations.

+Singas served on the Board of Directors of Prosecutors Against Gun Violence and was a vocal advocate of comprehensive gun reform.
 On April 3, 2018, Singas appeared at a rally and spoke before an audience of about 200 people at Temple Beth Israel, a synagogue in Port Washington, New York, advocating in favor of what she described as common sense gun legislation.
 She was quoted as having said: "Why is legislation so difficult to get passed?
 I don’t know the answer to that question."

 Singas was the defendant in a federal constitutional case, Maloney v.
 Singas (formerly Maloney v.
 Rice), in which the plaintiff is seeking a declaration that he has a constitutional right to possess nunchaku, a martial-arts weapon, in his home for peaceful martial-arts practice and home defense.
 In that case, through counsel, Singas has argued that nunchaku are "dangerous and unusual" weapons that may be banned totally even for such use.